BriefCam Hardware and Architecture

 Yes, BriefCam supports a federated architecture.
 When selecting a camera source, the federated camera list is presented within the BriefCam platform allowing users to select the desired cameras.

-BriefCam provides a generic HTTP RESTful request-based plug-in which enables third party integration with BriefCam including real-time (RSTP) video ingestion.
+BriefCam’s Video Integration API (VIA) is a generic HTTP RESTful request-based plug-in that enables third party integration with BriefCam including real-time (RSTP) video ingestion.

-BriefCam currently supports the following VMS manufacturers (with various levels of integration): Avigilon, Bosch, CASD, Digifort, Exacq, FLIR (formerly DVTel), Genetec, Geutebrück GmbH, IndigoVision, Milestone, OnSSI, Qognify, Salient, SeeTec, Timespace, and Verint.
+BriefCam currently supports the following VMS manufacturers (with various levels of integration): Avigilon, Axis, Bosch, CASD, Digifort, Digital Watchdog, Exacq, FLIR (formerly DVTel), Genetec, Geutebrück GmbH, IndigoVision, Milestone, NX (Network Optix), OnSSI, Qognify, Salient, SeeTec, Teleste and Verint.

 BriefCam Server - Operating System

-BriefCam can currently be installed on Windows 10 Professional and Windows Server 2016, and Windows Server 2019.
+BriefCam can currently be installed on Windows 10 Professional version 1803 or higher and Windows Server 2016, and Windows Server 2019.

-NOTE: When installing the BriefCam RESEARCH module, then only Windows Server 2016 and Windows Server 2019 is supported.
+NOTE: When installing the BriefCam RESEARCH module, Windows Server 2019 is not supported.

 BriefCam Server – Database